CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 <a name="toc3"></a>

-## Simulating the same problem but using quantum annealing
+## Simulating the Same Problem but Using Quantum Annealing

 <span style="color:red">TODO</span>

 <a name="toc4"></a>

-## Comparing the classical and quantum methods
+## Comparing the Classical and Quantum Methods

 <span style="color:red">TODO</span>